A Hero Sits Next Door: Production

 "A Hero Sits Next Door" was written by Mike Barker and Matt Weitzman, the first time writing for the series for both, and directed by Monte Young, also his first Family Guy episode.
 During the production of the episode, the writers shared one office lent to them by the King of the Hill production crew.
 MacFarlane compared the production of the first season to a college project; the only difference was that he was being funded this time.
 The guest cast for the episode featured actress Suzie Plakson, figure skater Michelle Kwan, as well as actors Wally Wingert and Carlos Alazraqui.
 Recurring guest voice actors included writer and animator Butch Hartman.
 "A Hero Sits Next Door" serves as the introduction of police lieutenant and neighbor of the Griffin family Joe Swanson (voiced by Patrick Warburton), as well as his family consisting of his wife Bonnie (Jennifer Tilly) and their son Kevin.

 During the production of the episode they developed a way to hide the fact that Joe used a wheelchair.
 This was done by showing the character Joe from the waist up during part of the episode.
 "A Hero Sits Next Door" is notable as it is the first episode of Family Guy not to feature words in its title pertaining to "Death" or "Murder".
 This convention was originally started due to creator Seth MacFarlane being a fan of 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense; however, this convention was dropped after individual episodes became hard to identify and the novelty wore off.

-The story of how Joe was crippled is retconned in the episode "Joe's Revenge".
+The story of Joe getting crippled by the Grinch is revealed to be a cover up story in the episode "Joe's Revenge".
 In the episode, Joe reveals that he was actually paralyzed by a drug dealer, whom he was investigating, after accidentally giving himself away.